Time and Tide (Split Enz album)

-Time and Tide is the eighth album by the New Zealand new wave band Split Enz, released in April 1982.
-It topped the album charts in New Zealand and Australia.

-At the 1982 Countdown Australian Music Awards, Time and Tide was named Best Australian Album, despite being a New Zealand album.
+Time and Tide is the seventh studio album by the New Zealand new wave band Split Enz, released in April 1982.
+Recorded in Sydney starting the prior December, it topped the charts in New Zealand and Australia and won Best Australian Album at the Countdown Australian Music Awards.
+The album was re-released in a remastered edition in 2006, alongside the rest of the Split Enz catalogue.
+Of the ten albums in the remaster series, Time and Tide was one of four not to include any bonus tracks, the others being Second Thoughts, The Beginning of the Enz and Conflicting Emotions.

-The album was re-released in 2006 along with all of Split Enz's studio album catalogue.
-Some albums were rearranged, reordered or adjusted; Time and Tide, however, was left unchanged.